You weren’t born yesterday:

 5) They don’t care about the world them

 The most common misconception about college students is they don’t care about anything that happens around them.
 Rumors have it, campus life, good grades, and diplomas are the only things that matter to Millennial and Gen Z students.

-Countless students are committed, and do care about issues other than their own.
+Countless students are committed and do care about issues other than their own.
 Personal, political, environmental, and cultural issues are hot topics on campuses.
-The a “I don’t care” attitude myth is just that, a myth.
+The “I don’t care” attitude myth is just that, a myth.
 Just ask or talk with them about current events, and you’ll see they know a lot.
 Social media and the internet allows people to be more inter-connected and up-to-date on current events than ever before.

 Thanks to the modern techs, college students are social and caring: they create organizations, bring injustices to light, volunteer abroad, get funds for groups, and are the most active generation ever.